Skip to main content

 TTS-1nc(e) Nurse Call groups and rules

-VociaTTS-1nc(e) can be used to trigger audible paging events based on Nurse Call data received from a Rauland Responder 5 system.
+VociaTTS-1nc(e) and TTS-2 can trigger audible paging events based on Nurse Call data received from a Rauland Responder 4 and 5 system.
 Various groups of Rules can be created to parse the Nurse Call data and trigger different audible events based on the nature of that data.
 This article describes the concepts associated with the groups and rules and how they should be configured to obtain this functionality.

 Rule matching

 The Nurse Call page in Vocia software is used to configure the values anticipated from the Nurse Call system.
-The TTS-1nc(e) will process and match the data received across all rules contained in its configuration, regardless of which group they reside in.
-When the data received from the Nurse Call system matches a rule, the TTS-1nc(e) will trigger the associated page code or sequence.
-If multiple rules are matched they will all be processed.
+The TTS-1nc(e) or TTS-2 process and match data received across all rules in its configuration, regardless of which group they reside in.
+When the data received from the Nurse Call system matches a rule, the TTS-1nc(e) or TTS-2 triggers the associated page code or sequence.
+Multiple matched rules are all processed.

-The above image shows the Nurse Call page inside the TTS-1nc(e) Properties window, showing three groups.
+The Rules tab screenshot above shows the Nurse Call page with three groups inside the TTS-1nc(e) and TTS-2 Properties window.
 Group 1 has been expanded to show Rule 1 and its five associated fields.
 The data in these fields will constitute the variables expected from the Nurse Call which is used to match the rule.

-Rule matching begins with the rules contained within the topmost Groups and works through to the bottom of the list.
-In the example above, the topmost Group is titled Group 1, therefore Group 1’s rules would be analyzed first.
-The fact that rules are matched from the topmost Group down means rules with a greater importance (such as a Cardiac Arrest condition) should be placed in a group higher in the list than those of a less important condition or function.
+Rule matching begins with the rules in the topmost group and works down to the bottom of the list.
+In the example above, the topmost Group is titled Group 1.
+As the top group, Group 1’s rules will be analyzed first.
+The most important rules (such as a Cardiac Arrest condition) should be placed in a group above those containing less important conditions or functions.
 Groups can be renamed and rearranged to be of higher or lower importance using the ‘Move Up’ and ‘Move Down’ order buttons on the control bar.
 If multiple rules are matched, they will be processed in order of group position, Nurse Call message arrival time, and then rule position within the group.

 Rule fields

-Rules contain five fields which are used to filter and match the data received from the Nurse Call system.
-The five data fields are used by both Vocia and the Nurse Call system alike and consist of the Pager, Area, Room, Bed and Priority fields.
-The content of these fields is completely customizable and therefore rules will depend on how the Nurse Call programmer has defined the content being sent from the Nurse Call system.
-In Vocia, if no value is entered in a rule field, then that field is assumed to match.
+Rules contain five fields used to filter and match the data received from the Nurse Call system.
+These fields are used by both Vocia and the Nurse Call system.
+The fields are Pager number, Area, Room, Bed, and Priority.
+The content of these fields is completely customizable.
+This means rules will depend on how the Nurse Call programmer has defined the content being sent from the Nurse Call system.
+If no value is entered in a rule field on the Vocia side, then that field is assumed to match.

 Example

-The data received from the example above will be analyzed and compared to any rules configured in the TTS-1nc(e)
+The data received from the example above will be analyzed and compared to any rules configured.

 Filters for rules

-To configure a filter, select the required column and field, and then use the drop down icon to show the Fixed Text, Range and Inverse options.
-The Range parameter must consist of all numbers or all letters but cannot contain both at the same time.
+To configure a filter, select the required column and field.
+Then use the dropdown icon to show the Fixed Text, Range, and Inverse options.
+The Range parameter must consist of all numbers or all letters but cannot contain both.
 Filters can be created under each of the five fields, and each Filter Type can be configured to match against a single value or a range of values.
-Inverse will create a match to the opposite values entered in the Fixed Text or Range fields.
+Inverse creates a match to the opposite values entered in the Fixed Text or Range fields.

-The Action drop down is used to specify whether a sequence or page code event is triggered when the rule is matched.
+The Action dropdown is used to specify whether a sequence or page code event is triggered when the rule is matched.
 If "Sequence" is selected, the elements available in the Sequence Editor can be used to construct a custom paging event.
 If "Page Code" is selected, the selected page code will be used.
 Recorded page codes must already be created in the World's Page Code section for them to be available in the dropdown list.
-If a page code is not of the "Pre-Recorded" type it will not be available to the TTS-1nc(e).
+If a page code is not of the "Pre-Recorded" type it will not be available to the TTS-1nc(e) or TTS-2.

 Configuring sequences and elements